|

 (Please do not

-when we are still finishing the route marking etc!!)
+before the start when we are still finishing the route marking

-It also benefits YOU if you arrive early as you can assess which route you
+It also benefits YOU if you arrive early as you can maybe chat with

 We are always very grateful if you bring a friend or family member